- Beauty Glossary

 - Vitamin A

-Vitamin A in Cosmetics
+Vitamin A Beauty Products

+Vitamin A is a nutritional supplement, also known as retinol.
 It is renowned as a youth-regenerating vitamin and is often used in health and beauty products because of its anti-aging properties.
 It increases cell turnover, stimulates collagen production and, when taken internally, supports bodily functions and the immune system.

 Learn about other beauty-enhancing vitamins on our vitamin E and vitamin C pages!